Skip to main content

 Every donation changes lives in Zambia.

-Although schools in Zambia are free, these "small" expenses often become insurmountable obstacles.
-Only those who can afford the necessary school supplies are actually allowed to attend school.
+Although schools in Zambia are free, school uniforms and materials often become insurmountable obstacles.
+This is because only those who can afford the necessary school materials are actually allowed to go to school.

-300 young people are supported so that they can complete a vocational or university education.
+300 young people are supported so that they can complete vocational training.

 This crucial start into adulthood provides real possibilities for genuine prospects.
 It allows young adults to build independent lives and break free from the cycle of poverty.